Whisky Regions of Scotland

-Scotland is home to more than 100 distilleries producing whisky that ranges in flavor from oily and peppery to delicate and floral.
+Scotland is home to more than 100 distilleries producing whisky that ranges in flavour from oily and peppery to delicate and floral.
 They are all made using the same underlying processes of fermentation, distillation and maturation.
 So how can they taste so different?
 Where they are made is a big clue.
-Like fine wines, whiskies vary according to the scotch region.
+Like fine wines, whiskies vary according to region.

-As the home of The Glenlivet, we think Speyside is the most beautiful part of Scotland.
+We think it’s the most beautiful part of Scotland.
 It’s certainly the most conducive to producing whisky.
 Our founder, George Smith, was the first licensed distiller to make whisky in Speyside in 1824, and now more than half of Scotland’s distilleries are based here.
 And who wouldn’t want to be?
 Speyside is all rolling hills and pine forest, with distilleries clustering loosely along the salmon-rich, crystal-clear waters of the River Spey.

 Whiskies here tend to be rich, fruity and floral, but there are some that are light, sweet and youthful, and others that are well sherried and thick.